migasp1/DocShareApp/README.md

 # DocShareApp
-A Google Docs look-alike application using the .Net Framework
+A StandVirtual look-alike application using the .Net Core Framework